Paranormal Activity: The Marked Ones

 Paranormal Activity: The Marked Ones is a 2014 American found footage supernatural horror film written and directed by Christopher Landon.
-Released on January 3, 2014, in the United States, it is the fifth installment of the Paranormal Activity film series.
+Released on January 3, 2014, in the United States, it is a spin-off and the fifth installment of the Paranormal Activity film series.
 It is also Landon's second directorial film, after Burning Palms.
 Paranormal Activity: The Marked Ones received mixed reviews from critics and grossed $90 million worldwide.

 Plot

-In June 2012, 18-year-old high school graduate Jesse Arista lives with his father Cesar, sister Evette, and grandmother Irma in Oxnard, California.
+In June 2012, 18-year-old high school graduate Jesse Arista lives with his family in Oxnard, California.
 In the apartment below lives a mysterious woman named Ana Sanchez, who everyone believes to be a witch.
-When Ana is found murdered, Jesse and his best friend Hector Estrella spot classmate Oscar Lopez running from the scene.
-The two investigate the apartment where they find black magic items, VHS tapes, and a journal of spells that can "open doorways to unholy places".
+When Ana is found murdered, Jesse and his best friend Hector spot classmate Oscar running from the scene.
+The two investigate the apartment, where they find black magic items, VHS tapes, and a journal of spells.

-After Jesse, Hector and their friend Marisol Vargas try out a ritual, paranormal occurrences take place in Jesse's apartment.
-One night, the trio communicates with an unknown entity through a game.
-Jesse finds a mysterious bite mark on his arm and discovers he has superhuman abilities such as enhanced strength and levitation.
-At a party, Jesse takes a girl to Ana's apartment to have sex and encounters Oscar, who scares the girl away, and has black eyes and the same bite mark on his arm.
-Oscar tells Jesse that it's only a matter of time before "something inside them" will take over, and they will harm those they love before disappearing.
-Oscar dies by suicide by jumping off a building.
+After Jesse, Hector and their friend Marisol try out a ritual, paranormal occurrences take place in Jesse's apartment.
+One night, the trio communicates with an unknown entity through a Simon game.
+Jesse finds a bite mark on his arm and discovers he has superhuman abilities such as levitation.
+He later encounters Oscar, who has black eyes and the same bite mark on his arm.
+Oscar tells Jesse that "something inside them" will take over, and they will harm those they love before disappearing.
+Oscar then commits suicide.

 The group discovers a trapdoor in Ana's apartment, where they find a witch altar and photos of Jesse, his pregnant mother, Ana, Oscar, and Lois.
-Jesse is lured to the trapdoor one night and encounters the younger versions of Katie and Kristi, both with black eyes, before being attacked by an unknown force.
+Jesse encounters the younger versions of Katie and Kristi before being attacked by an unknown force.